rixed/ramen/rmadmin/chart/README.md

 - TimeChartAxisEditor: The editor for axis parameters such as side, scale...

-- TimeChartOptionsEditor: Controls the settings that apply to the TimeChart as a whole, such as axis configuration or option to move the chart into another dashboard.
+- TimeChartOptionsEditor: Controls the settings that apply to the TimeChart as a whole, such as axis configuration.

 - TimeChartFunctionFieldsModel: The data model for the numeric fields of a given worker.
 Used to fill the qtableview in the TimeChartFunctionEditor.